Aura (Asia album): Release

-Aura was originally meant to release in August 2000, but scheduling conflicts with Recognition Records pushed it back to January 31, 2001, initially available in Japan before coming to the UK on February 12.
+Aura was originally meant to be released in August 2000, but scheduling conflicts with Recognition Records pushed it back to January 31, 2001, initially available in Japan before coming to the UK on February 12.
 The album had numerous editions, including the standard jewel case CD issue, a limited Digipak CD edition with three bonus tracks, and a limited vinyl release.
 In the United States, the album was issued by Windstorm Records, a division of Blue Storm Music, and also included the three bonus tracks.
 In 2007, Aura was re-issued by Acadia, a label of Evangeline Records.
 This added a bonus CD which featured an acoustic performance by Steve Howe, recorded live at the Chestnut Cabaret in Philadelphia on 21 November 1992.
 "Wherever You Are" was released as a promotional single, backed with "Under the Gun", which both received some airplay.
 Two songs originally written for the album, "Never the Way" and "Innocence" were included on Armada 1, the band's first fan club exclusive EP released in 2002.

 Reception

-Although the sound of Aura can be described as radio-friendly, it did not perform well in charts and remains one of the least sold studio recording in the group's catalog.
+Although the sound of Aura can be described as radio-friendly, it did not perform well on the charts and is one of the group's lowest-selling studio albums.
 This may have been partly due to Recognition Records, which went bankrupt within a year after the album was released.

 Critically, Aura received generally positive reviews.
 Dave Ling wrote in his review for Classic Rock magazine: "Among the standouts is Ready to Go Home, a beautifully restrained track written by Andrew Gold and 10cc's Graham Gouldman.
 But consistency is the album's key, and Awake, You're the Stranger, The Last Time, and the yearning The Longest Night are all songs from the very top drawer.
 Musically, Downes and Payne have chosen their contributors well.
 They seem to have an intuitive awareness of which players would fit certain songs."
 Conversely, the magazine Wonderous Stories wrote "From the excellent opener Awake, where Geoff and John are joined by Michael Sturgis again on drums, through the concluding title track, the album is full of strengths and no weaknesses in sight."
 Christopher Thelen of The Daily Vault was more ambivalent towards the album.
 While noting that the amount of guest musicians made the album lack cohesion, he cited the tracks "Forgive Me" and "Free" as highlights.